There are two steps to screening:

 Medical History Review:

-The research team conducts a thorough review of your medical history, including past illnesses, surgeries, medications, and any ongoing health conditions.
-This helps identify any factors that might affect your participation in the trial.
+Our team of trained medical professionals will conduct a thorough review of your medical history, including past illnesses, surgeries, medications, and health conditions.
+This information will help identify any considerations or risks that might impact your participation in the trial.

 Physical Examination: